Our Customer Service team is available from 7am to 8pm, ET, Monday through Friday.

 In the Big Idea assessment, students write and balance the chemical equation for the calcium chloride and sodium carbonate reaction, determine whether there are sufficient calcium ions to precipitate all the carbonate ions, and calculate the mass of calcium carbonate produced.
 Students also apply their gravimetric analysis skills to determine mass of silver in silver ore.

-This kit provides the following AP Chemistry experiences: design a procedure to collect data, analyze data, perform error analysis, calculate percent error, write and balance chemical equations, perform stoichiometric calculations, and identify limiting reagents in reactions.
+This kit provides the following AP® Chemistry experiences: design a procedure to collect data, analyze data, perform error analysis, calculate percent error, write and balance chemical equations, perform stoichiometric calculations, and identify limiting reagents in reactions.
 The use of sodium carbonate and potassium carbonate as the unknowns makes this procedure safer than traditional procedures that use heavy-metal carbonates.
+Materials are sufficient for 30 students working in pairs.
+Digital teacher’s manual, included FREE with kit purchase, is a 12-month eBook license to the Gravimetric Analysis of a Carbonate teacher’s manual.
+You can also access the digital student guide for this kit for free at

 |Potassium Carbonate, Anhydrous, 50 g||1||Included|